13 Amazing Weight Loss Strategies

 Unlike popular belief, you do not have to sacrifice snacks to reach weight loss results.
 Besides, nutrition experts often encourage snacks to control hunger and lower the risk of overeating when the next meal does arrive.

-But rather than resorting to a bag of chips or sleeve of cookies, go for one of these snacks that will nourish the body and fill you up, including apple slices with almond butter, beef jerky, cottage cheese and peach slices, Greek yogurt and berries, hardboiled eggs, and turkey roll-ups.
+But rather than resorting to a bag of chips or sleeve of cookies, go for one of these easy healthy snack ideas for fighting midday cravings, including apple slices with almond butter, beef jerky, cottage cheese and peach slices, Greek yogurt and berries, hardboiled eggs, and turkey roll-ups.

 8. Moderate Portion Sizes